MrMiladinovic/PDFSearch/README.md

 ## Overview

 `PDF Keyword Search` is a Python application that allows you to search for specific keywords within PDF files located in a selected directory.
 This application features a graphical user interface (GUI) built with Tkinter and uses the PyPDF2 library to handle PDF files.
 You can perform case-sensitive or case-insensitive searches and view the results in a table format.
+Additionally, you can save the search results to a CSV file for further analysis.

 ## Features

 - **Directory Selection**: Choose the directory containing the PDF files to search through.
 - **Keyword Search**: Input a keyword to search for within the selected PDF files.
 - **Case Sensitivity**: Toggle case sensitivity for the keyword search.
-- **Progress Tracking**: View the progress of the search operation.
+- **Progress Tracking**: View the progress of the search operation with a progress bar.
 - **Results Display**: See the filenames, file paths, and pages where the keyword was found.
+- **Save Results**: Save the search results to a CSV file with the search query included in the filename.
 - **Context Menu**: Right-click to copy the file path of the search results.

 ## Requirements